Kellert History, Family Crest & Coats of Arms

 Early History of the Kellert family

-Another 249 words (18 lines of text) covering the years 1296, 1476, 1383 and 1797 are included under the topic Early Kellert History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kellert research.
+Another 125 words (9 lines of text) covering the years 1296, 1476, 1383 and 1797 are included under the topic Early Kellert History in all our PDF Extended History products and printed products wherever possible.

 Kellert Spelling Variations